Obi-Wan Kenobi: That's no moon. It's a space station.

 - /m/ wrote a Science Fantasy universe where the local solar system's sun was surrounded by a giant Dyson Ring that was actually a large dragon that bit itself in the tail.
-This is currently the largest example of this trope on this page. /m/ does not think small.
+This was the largest example of this trope at the time of writing. /m/ does not think small.

 - In Orion's Arm the brains of the ruling transhuman intelligences start at the size of the moon and go all the way up to being the size of the star Betelgeuse, which is larger than the orbit of Jupiter.